berenslab/contrastive-ne/readme.md

 pip install .
 ```

-This should install all dependecies and allow the code to be run.
+This installs all dependecies and allows the code to be run.
-Note that pytorch with GPU support can be a bit pesky to install as a
+Note that pytorch with GPU support can be a bit tricky to install as a
 dependency, so if it is not installed already, it might make
 sense to consult the [pytorch website](https://pytorch.org) to install
 it with CUDA support.

 # Example

 The most basic use is via `CNE`.
 You can create embeddings as follows:

 ```python
 import cne